 Books, Magazines & Newspapers

 The Kiosk at Palmer Square sells magazines, newspapers, and maps.
 Princeton’s free weekly newspaper, Town Topics, is delivered on Wednesday afternoons to the Laundry Room.
 Other area papers available by subscription include: The Princeton Packet, published on Tuesdays and Fridays, The Times of Trenton, and The New York Times.
+The Kiosk is open.

 Day Trips & Tours